Indications, Safety and Warnings

 INDICATIONS AND USAGE

-These Boston Scientific Cardiac Resynchronization Therapy Defibrillators (CRT-Ds) are indicated for patients with heart failure who receive stable optimal pharmacologic therapy (OPT) for heart failure and who meet any one of the following classifications: Moderate to severe heart failure (NYHA Class III-IV) with EF ≤ 35% and QRS duration ≥ 120 ms; left bundle branch block (LBBB) with QRS duration ≥ 130 ms, EF ≤ 30%, and mild (NYHA Class II) ischemic or nonischemic heart failure or asymptomatic (NYHA Class I) ischemic heart failure
+These Boston Scientific Cardiac Resynchronization Therapy Defibrillators (CRT-Ds) are indicated for patients with heart failure who receive stable optimal pharmacologic therapy (OPT) for heart failure and who meet any one of the following classifications: Moderate to severe heart failure (NYHA Class III-IV) with EF ≤ 35% and QRS duration ≥ 120 ms; or left bundle branch block (LBBB) with QRS duration ≥ 130 ms, EF ≤ 30%, and mild (NYHA Class II) ischemic or nonischemic heart failure or asymptomatic (NYHA Class I) ischemic heart failure.

 There are no contraindications for this device.

 Read this manual thoroughly before implantation to avoid damage to the pulse generator and/or lead.
 For single patient use only.
 Do not reuse, reprocess, or resterilize.
 Always have external defibrillation equipment available during implant and electrophysiologic testing.
 Ensure that an external defibrillator and medical personnel skilled in CPR are present during post-implant device testing should the patient require external rescue.
 Do not use defibrillation patch leads with the pulse generator system.
 Do not use this pulse generator with another pulse generator.
 Program the pulse generator Tachy Mode(s) to Off during implant, explant, or postmortem procedures.
 Do not kink, twist, or braid the lead with other leads.
 For leads that require the use of a Connector Tool, use caution handling the lead terminal when the Connector Tool is not present on the lead.
 Do not directly contact the lead terminal with any surgical instruments or electrical connections such as PSA (alligator) clips, ECG connections, forceps, hemostats, and clamps.
 Do not contact any other portion of the DF4–LLHH or DF4–LLHO lead terminal, other than the terminal pin, even when the lead cap is in place.
 Do not contact any other portion of the IS4–LLLL lead terminal, other than the terminal pin, even when the lead cap is in place.
 When implant a system that uses both a DF4–LLHH or DF4–LLHO and IS4–LLLL lead, ensure that the leads are inserted and secured in the appropriate ports.
 Do not use atrial tracking modes in patients with chronic refractory atrial tachyarrhythmias.
 Do not use atrial-only modes in patients with heart failure.
 Left ventricular lead dislodgement to a position near the atria can result in atrial oversensing and left ventricular pacing inhibition.
 Physicians should use medical discretion when implanting this device in patients who present with slow VT.
 Advise patients to seek medical guidance before entering environments that could adversely affect the operation of the active implantable medical device, including areas protected by a warning notice that prevents entry by patients who have a pulse generator.
-RESONATE HF, RESONATE, and VIGILANT devices with an IS-1/DF4/IS4 lead connection are considered MR Conditional.
+RESONATE HF, RESONATE, and MOMENTUM devices except for those with an RA: IS-1; RV: IS-1/DF-1; LV: LV-1 lead connection are considered MR Conditional.
+VIGILANT devices are considered MR Conditional.
 For these devices, unless all of the MRI Conditions of Use are met, MRI scanning of the patient does not meet MR Conditional requirements for the implanted system, and significant harm to or death of the patient and/or damage to the implanted system may result.
-For potential adverse events applicable when the Conditions of Use are met or not met, refer to the MRI Technical Guide..
+For potential adverse events applicable when the Conditions of Use are met or not met, refer to the MRI Technical Guide.
 Do not subject a patient with an implanted pulse generator and/or lead to diathermy.
 If desired, ensure that Patient Triggered Monitor (PTM) is enabled prior to sending the patient home by confirming the magnet response is programmed to Store EGM.
 Once the PTM feature has been triggered and the magnet response set to Inhibit therapy the patient should not reapply the magnet.

 POTENTIAL ADVERSE EVENTS